simplesalt/main-9bc77/content/help-personal.md

 ### Addressing Shame & Escapism

-I sometimes avoid practicing by shame about my failure and an instinct to escape from the self-perception of inadequacy.
+My growth is sometimes set back by an instinct to escape the feeling of failure and inadequacy.
+This can turn into a nasty spiral of shame and avoidance.
 If you see me doing this, please en*courage* me to persist over that instinct.

 ### Encouragement